 27. Killing Them Softly (2012)

 The themes of questioning loyalty and escape from poverty are shown in new and modern lights.
-Brad Pitt and James Gandolfini give excellent performances.
+It's one of the best Brad Pitt movies and James Gandolfini also gives an excellent performance.
 The last scene, although divisive among viewers, is one that has stuck with me for years.

 26. The Untouchables (1987)